Tyrrrz/Tyrrrz.me/src/data/blog-posts/code-behind-for-resourcedictionary-in-wpf/Post.md

 }
 ```

-## Step 2: reference the code-behind class

-To link the XAML definition to code-behind, use the `x:Class` attribute, just like so:
+Now, in order to link the XAML to our newly-created code-behind, we simply need to add the `x:Class` attribute, like so:

 ```xml
 <ResourceDictionary x:Class="MyProject.MyResourceDictionary"